 The relationship between total syntactic language scores, time spent in school and age were investigated via using correlational analysis.
 Before calculating the correlations, it is necessary to explore if all variables included in the correlation analysis are normally distributed and which was done using a Kolmogorov Smirnov test.
 Before calculating the correlations, it is necessary to explore if all variables included in the correlation analysis are normally distributed and which was done using a Kolmogorov Smirnov test.
 Initial analysis revealed that the time spent in school and syntactic language scores showed not a linear relationship and normal distributions, as shown by the Kolmogorov Smirnov test (p <.
 05).
 On the other hand, age and syntactic language scores were showed moderate linearity and distributions between the two variables were normal.
-Although the population is not normally distributed between the time spent school and t syntactic language scores, Pearson's correlation was chosen as an appropriate test in the current study; the decision was made based on the Central Limit Theorem.
-The test results revealed that there was ....
+Although the population is not normally distributed between the time spent school and t syntactic language scores, Pearson's correlation was chosen as an appropriate test in the current study; the decision was made based on the Central Limit Theorem